QubesOS/qubes-posts/2023-01-31-trenchboot-aem-for-qubes-os.md

 ---
+layout: post
 title: TrenchBoot Anti Evil Maid for Qubes OS
+author: Michal Zygowski
+categories: articles
+image: /attachment/posts/trenchboot-logo.svg
+---

+_**Editor's note:** The following is a guest post by Michal Zygowski from [3mdeb](https://3mdeb.com/) on the work they've been doing to upgrade [Anti Evil Maid (AEM)](/doc/anti-evil-maid/).
+The original post can be found on the [3mdeb blog](https://blog.3mdeb.com/).
+This work was made possible through generous [donations](/donate/) from the Qubes community via [OpenCollective](https://opencollective.com/qubes-os).
+We are immensely grateful to the Qubes community for your continued support and to 3mdeb for contributing this valuable work._

+## Abstract

-abstract: 'Qubes OS Anti Evil Maid (AEM) software heavily depends on the
-           availability of the DRTM technologies to prevent the Evil Maid attacks.
+Qubes OS Anti Evil Maid (AEM) software heavily depends on the availability of the DRTM technologies to prevent the Evil Maid attacks.
 However, the project has not evolved much since the beginning of 2018 and froze on the support of TPM 1.2 with Intel TXT in legacy boot mode (BIOS).
 In the post we show how existing solution can be replaced with TrenchBoot and how one can install it on the Qubes OS.
-Also the post will also briefly explain how TrenchBoot opens the door for future TPM 2.0 and UEFI support for AEM.'
+Also the post will also briefly explain how TrenchBoot opens the door for future TPM 2.0 and UEFI support for AEM.
-cover: /covers/trenchboot-logo.png
-author: michal.zygowski
-layout: post
-published: true
-date: 2022-12-16
-archives: "2022"

-tags:
-  - firmware
-  - coreboot
-  - Qubes OS
-  - TrenchBoot
-  - GRUB
-  - Xen Hypervisor
-categories:
-  - Firmware
-  - Bootloader
-  - Hypervisor
-  - OS Dev
-  - Security

----

-# Introduction
+## Introduction

 As Qubes OS users, promoters, and developers, we understand how essential it is to be aware of the latest developments in maintaining the security of your